 On 31 January, the European Commission agreed on new plans for cross-border data flows and personal data protection in trade negotiations.
 Cross-border data flows are a difficult issue.
 Companies want them.
 The EU wants to open foreign markets for its strong services industry.
 But data protection is a fundamental right in the EU; it has to be protected also in cross-border data flows.

-The EU and Japan have announced the conclusion of the final discussions on a trade agreement, the EU-Japan Economic Partnership Agreement (EPA).
-Regarding cross-border data flows and data protection, the European Commission’s press release states that recent reforms of their respective privacy legislation offers new opportunities to facilitate data exchanges, including through a simultaneous finding of an adequate level of protection by both sides.
+The EU and Japan have concluded the legal scrub of the EU-Japan Economic Partnership Agreement (EPA).
+The council may already decide on ratification on 22 May 2018.
+No EU member state ratification is needed.
+Regarding cross-border data flows and data protection, a European Commission’s press release states that recent reforms of their respective privacy legislation offers new opportunities to facilitate data exchanges, including through a simultaneous finding of an adequate level of protection by both sides.
 But this is not the full story.
-Besides the possibility to adopt adequacy decisions, the EPA contains explicit data flow commitments in the financial section, implicit data flow commitments in the services chapter, and a review clause.
-Especially the implicit data flow commitments do not seem compatible with the fundamental right to the protection of personal data.

 The EU Court of Justice declared that proactive filtering by internet access providers and internet hosting providers is illegal.
 1 Yet, the EU copyright proposal includes such upload filtering.
 Over 80 organisations warn: